 Elves: A thriving race of primals, all of which possess magical abilities.

 Gren: One of the races of primals.
-Purebloods are believed to be extinct.
+Purebloods are extremely rare.

 Humans: A thriving race of primals, some of which possess magical abilities.